prosticoco/Distributed_process/new_design/README.md

 ## Thread Structure :

-- N-1 Threads (Senders) only take care of sending messages through perfect link (they each wait on a personal queue of messages)
+- X Threads (Senders) only take care of sending messages through perfect link.
+The controller assigns messages to send to each thread and if a message is blocked for n loops, the task is put at the end of the task list and we try with the next task

 - One thread (Receiver) reads from the incoming messages from a socket and adds them to a queue to be processed.

 - One thread (Controller) waits on the queue of msgs to process and takes care of processing messages.
+## File structure
+- we create a .h and .c for each layer and we implement structures in each file that that layer needs
+- this way every layer can compile by itself and its nice (if we remove the call of other layer)
 ## Data Structures :

 **Network Data**